writeinstar/CRT_training_script/exercise-9-test-execution-parameters/README.md

 - Differentiate Development from Regression executions
 - Using Tags and tag patterns
 - Execution parameters (test name, tags, or suites)
+- Set Execution parameter on Project, Robot or Suite Level

 # Understand Test Suites (files and directories)